Sainte Foy Mountain Restaurants

 Leaving the resort itself again, Restaurant Chez Mérie (+33 (0)4 79 06 90 16) in the nearby hamlet of Le Miroir is one of Sainte Foy’s leading culinary attractions.
 A large Savoyard chalet which has been hosting off piste skiers from before the St Foy ski resort was built, with traditional local dishes like spicy chestnut soup and regional meat dishes.
 It’s available by reservation only.

-If all these dining establishments sound a little too heavy weight, rest assured most offer a light menu and faster meals like pizza. l'Iceberg serves crepes.
+If all these dining establishments sound a little too heavyweight, rest assured most offer a light menu and faster meals like pizza. l'Iceberg also serves great crepes.

 There’s limited grocery shopping locally with just a general store in Sainte Foy.
 Most visitors arriving by car stock up on essentials at one of the road-side supermarkets in Bourg St Maurice, 20km before arriving at Sainte Foy.